 From the navigation pane, go to Protect > Applications > Salesforce.

 The Salesforce page appears.

-Click the action button , and then click Restore.
+For the organization that contains the data that you want to restore, click the action button , and then click Restore.

 The Select restore type page appears.

 Click Record level restore.